YuyaHirano1994/MotiveDiary/README.md

 # Features

-- Set Goals
+- Set your goals
   - Set the goals you want to achieve and the number of days to achieve them.
-- Record daily
+- Record progress daily
   - Remember to record daily progress.
 - Review the record.